markpbaggett/pylibguides/README.md

 The following options are available:

 * -h "Shows the help message and exits"
-* -f "Enter a date as yyyy-mm-dd and harvests records from it"
+* -f "Enter a date as yyyy-mm-dd and harvest records updated or created since then"
 * -g "Specify the types of guide you want to return in a comma separated list (1,2,3)"
 	* 1 for General
 	* 2 for Course